5 Brilliant Hacks to Stop Noisy Pipes When Flushing Toilet

 The First Suspect

-- Listen and Look: Open the toilet tank lid.
-If the hissing persists even when the tank is full, it’s a clear sign the fill valve may be the culprit.
+1. Listen and Look: Remove the toilet tank lid.
+If the hissing persists even when the tank is full, it strongly indicates that the fill valve might not be functioning correctly.

-- Replacement Remedy: Turn off the water supply, remove the old fill valve, and install a new one following the manufacturer’s instructions.
-This is often a straightforward task that doesn’t require professional plumbing skills.
+2. Replacement Remedy: Turn off the water supply, take out the old fill valve, and install a new one following the manufacturer’s instructions.
+This task is generally straightforward and can often be completed without professional help.

 Examining the Flapper